tiann/KernelSU/website/docs/guide/how-to-integrate-for-non-gki.md

 ```

 :::info
-[KernelSU 1.0 no longer supports non-GKI kernels](https://github.com/tiann/KernelSU/issues/1705).
-The last supported version is `v0.9.5`, please make sure to use the correct branch.
+[KernelSU 1.0 and later versions no longer support non-GKI kernels](https://github.com/tiann/KernelSU/issues/1705).
+The last supported version is `v0.9.5`, please make sure to use the correct version.
 :::

 Then, you should check if *kprobe* is enabled in your kernel config, if it is not, please add these configs to it: